-The editors would like to thank the many people who supported EMWJ from its inception until now.
+Adele Seeff, Jane Donawerth, Diane Wolfthal, and Karen Nelson would like to thank the many people who supported EMWJ from its founding in 2005.
 They are too many to list by name, but one among them deserves special mention: a very special thank you to Michele Eastman, Assistant President at the University of Maryland for her unwavering and generous support of the Journal.
-We are also grateful to the members of the Editorial Board for their contribution to the success of the Journal, and to all our authors. readers, and reviewers.
+We are also grateful to the members of the Editorial Board for their contribution to the success of the Journal, and to all our authors, readers, and reviewers.

 Volume 5